MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 It turns out that often linear methods are enough, and being linear they have all sorts of pleasant properties.
 This linear approach to the problem will be a key sub-module in our full approach.

-While Principle Components Analsis (PCA) is the blockbuster algorithm for discovering latent structure in data using linear algebra, we are interested in its sister method, the often-overlooked but arguably much cooler method _Independent Components Analysis_ (ICA).
+While Principle Components Analysis (PCA) is the blockbuster algorithm for discovering latent structure in data using linear algebra, we are interested in its sister method, the often-overlooked but arguably much cooler method _Independent Components Analysis_ (ICA).
 $$\renewcommand{\vector}[1]{\boldsymbol{\mathbf{#1}}}$$
 $$\renewcommand{\v}{\vector}$$
 $$\newcommand\vv[1]{\vec{\v{#1}}}$$